stackitcloud/terraform-provider-stackit/docs/resources/alb_certificate.md

 subcategory: ""
 description: |-
   Setting up supporting infrastructure
-  The example below creates the supporting infrastructure using the STACKIT Terraform provider, including the the automatic creation of a TLS certificate resource.
+  The example below creates the supporting infrastructure using the STACKIT Terraform provider, including the automatic creation of a TLS certificate resource.
 ---

 # stackit_alb_certificate (Resource)